lisa-ufersa/django-quickproject/README.md

 #### DRF Routing

-Django Rest Framework (DRF) routing is an essential component that maps URLs to the appropriate views or viewsets in a Web API.
+Routing is an essential component that maps URLs to the appropriate views or viewsets in a Web API.
 DRF leverages Django's URL patterns to define the API endpoints and associate them with the corresponding views or viewsets.
 The routing mechanism allows developers to organize and structure API endpoints logically, making it easy to handle different HTTP methods and resource URLs efficiently.
 By defining the URL patterns in a central location, DRF provides a clear and concise way to define the API's behavior and ensures that incoming API requests are directed to the correct handlers.
 With DRF routing, developers can create a well-organized and predictable API structure, making it straightforward for clients to interact with the API and access the desired resources with ease.

 Example: